-The UK Government launched it's 'Test to Release Scheme' in December, in a bid to cut the quarantine period for overseas arrivals in England.
+The UK Government launched its 'Test to Release Scheme' in December 2020, in a bid to cut the quarantine period for overseas arrivals in England.

-As of 15th December visitors from countries not featured on the Red list are able to significantly reduce their quarantine period.
+Visitors from countries on the Amber list are now able to significantly reduce their quarantine period.
 Travellers are eligible for a private Covid test just 5 days after they enter England and can end self-isolation once a negative result is returned.

-From 15th February, all UK arrivals must also book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of their quarantine at the cost of £210.
+Arrivals from amber and red countries must also book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of their quarantine.
+Arrivals from Green listed countries must also book their travel test package but will only be required to complete a test on day 2 after their arrival.
+Testing providers and costings are detailed on the UKGov website here.
 Students who opt to use The Test To Release Scheme, will still be required to undertake both tests.

 From 15 February, if you have been in or through any country on the travel ban red list in the previous 10 days, you will be refused entry to the UK.
 If they are a British or Irish National, or you have residence rights in the UK i.e studying at a UK Boarding School, then you will be able to enter but please do check with your airline prior to departure.
 Pupils with the right to reside in the UK who are returning to the UK from a “red list” country are able to quarantine at their UK Boarding School and must be ready to present; a copy of a letter from The Department for Education to the their school confirming that they are covered by an exception.
 They must also carry a letter from their school addressed to them which confirms that the school is able to meet requirements set out in the above DfE letter.

 See the travel ban red list of countries from where entry to the UK is currently banned.
 You must self-isolate for 10 days on arrival and cannot use The Test to Release scheme.